 Traveling can be tricky for some dogs, especially if they suffer with anxiety or from motion sickness.
-But the following tips should make traveling with your pup more manageable and fun:
+But, the following tips should make traveling with your pup more manageable and fun:

 Make sure that the first few trips in the car are a fun adventure so that they associate car travels with something positive!
 Drive them somewhere for a long walk and remember to bring treats along for good behavior in the car, too.

 A crate is the safest way to drive with your dog.
 Try and get your dog familiar with the crate by bringing it into the house and allowing them to associate it with something positive.
 Leave a nice treat in there and award them with lots of praise when they use the crate out of choice.